ACM40960/project-shubidiwoop/README.md

 1. Clone the repository:
    ```
    git clone https://github.com/ACM40960/project-shubidiwoop.git
-   cd SportsStatPredict
    ```
-2. Ensure you have Rstudio:
+2. RStudio is an integrated development environment (IDE) for R programming.
+It provides a user-friendly interface for writing and running R scripts, visualizing data, and generating reports.
+Ensure you have Rstudio:
-   Rstudio can be installed through (https://posit.co/products/open-source/rstudio/).
+   Rstudio can be installed using this [link](https://posit.co/products/open-source/rstudio/).
 The project was implemented on v4.2.1.
 2. Install the required libraries mentioned in the first code chunk through the Rstudio console:
    ```
    install.packages("package-name")